-The strategy for Indian myna (Acridotheres tristis) in the Byron Council region should focus on key asset protection and alleviation of social impacts.
-The provision of a community portal will enable community members to be informed on the potential impacts of Indian myna as well as showcase best practice management tools and techniques for reducing Indian myna impacts.
+The strategy for Indian myna (Acridotheres tristis) control will focus on key asset protection and alleviation of social impacts.
+Updated information on the Byron Shire Council web site will enable community members to be informed of the potential impacts of Indian myna, as well as showcase best practice management tools and techniques for reducing the impacts of Indian mynas.